MIONkb/mionkb.github.io/_includes/mion/introduction.md

 I have published as the first author at **DATE 2024** and **DAC 2025**, and have participated in several national and international competitions related to electronic design and GPU programming.

 - Research Interests
-  - Coarse-grained Reconfigurable Architectures (CGRAs)
+- Coarse-Grained Reconfigurable Architectures (CGRAs)
 - Compiler design and MLIR-based compilation frameworks
+- AI deployment and dataflow-aware tensor optimization for DNNs
 - Polyhedral model and loop transformations
-  - Heterogeneous accelerator–CPU systems
+- Heterogeneous accelerator–CPU systems and communication optimizations
-  - AI compilers and dataflow optimization for DNNs